Costa Teguise is one of the 3 big resorts in Lanzarote, along with Puerto del Carmen and Playa Blanca.

 Costa Teguise was purposely built as a tourist resort under the guidance of Cesar Manrique, the famous artist and architect who had a major influence in Lanzarote's development as a tourist destination.

-Like the rest of Lanzarote, Costa Teguise enjoys mild winters with temperatures still reaching 20 Celsius during the daytime, but as one of the 3 big resorts on the island along with Puerto del Carmen and Playa Blanca, Costa Teguise is the least sheltered, so it might be windier compared to the other two, situated more down south.
+Like the rest of Lanzarote, Costa Teguise enjoys mild winters with temperatures still reaching 20 Celsius during the daytime, but as one of the 3 big resorts on the island along with Puerto del Carmen and Playa Blanca, Costa Teguise is the least sheltered, so it might be windier compared to the other two, which are situated more down south.

 Costa Teguise is a great place to stay in Lanzarote if you're into surfing, kite surfing or any other water sports and you'll also find lots of surfing schools in the resort, if you want to take some lessons or rent the equipment.

 We also consider Costa Teguise to be a family friendly resort, especially during the summer months, when there's so much to do and see if you bring the kids for a holiday.
-As you'll see on our list below, you have an aquarium, a waterpark and also short trips to do, that will keep you occupied, without having to spend a lot of time in the car.
+As you'll see on our list below, you have an aquarium, a water park and also short trips to do, that will keep you occupied, without having to spend a lot of time in the car.

-Explore the beaches in Costa Teguise
+Explore the Beaches in Costa Teguise

 There are 5 beaches in total in Costa Teguise, but Playa Bastian and Playa de las Cucharas are the most popular.
 Bastian beach is ideal for families traveling with children and people who just want to relax and get a tan, while Cucharas beach is preferred by surfers and people who love water sports.